Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Experiment design and execution

 \subsection{Incentive intervention design}

 For the experiment phases involving incentives ($\mathcal{P}2^\mathbb{C}$ and $\mathcal{P}4^\mathbb{C}$), a fixed monetary value was announced at the begin of each workday for participants to compete by changing their energy behavior compared to respective baselines.
 The values of the incentives ranged between \$5 and \$50 in multiples of 5 over a duration of ten working days or two weeks.
-By ensuring random ordering of incentives no systematic bias was introduced during the experimentation.
+Based on a random number generator, these values were randomly sampled without replacement to determine the incentive value for the day.
+The random ordering of incentives ensured that any changes in the consumption could not be attributed to the order in which the incentives were provided.